keithnelson062/cse314hw0/README.md

 Using your IDE (or a bash command if you're feeling adventurous), create a file called `hw0.py`.

 ## Commit your changes
 You made a successful change to your repository, so it's time to commit your changes.
-As we progress, you may skip some of these smaller steps between commits, but it's better to make too many commits now and get in the habit of performing them often.
+As we progress, you may skip some of these smaller meaningless commits between steps, but it's better to make too many commits now and get in the habit of performing them often.

 1. Check on your git status:
   ```bash